rknop/SeeChange/docs/overview.md

 Additional pipelines for making bias frames, flat frames, and to produce deep coadded references are described separately.
 The coadd pipeline is described in :doc:`references`.

 Data is saved into a database, on the local filesystem, and on a data archive (usually this is a remote server).
 Saving and loading data from these locations is described in :doc:`data_storage`.
+Optionally, alerts may be sent to brokers on the net for newly discovered difference imaging sources that pass configurable cuts.

 To read more about developing and contributing to the project, see :doc:`contribution` and :doc:`testing`.
 To set up an instance of the pipeline to run on a local machine or on a remote server, see :doc:`setup`.

 ### Project architecture

+To actually set up and run the pipeline, there are a number of things you need in place.
+See :doc:`setup`.

 The project is organized around two main subdirectories, `models` and `pipeline`.  `models` contains the objects that represent the data products, most of which are mapped (using SQL Alchemy) to a PostgreSQL database. `pipeline` contains the code that runs the analysis and processing required to produce the data products.

 Additional folders include:

  - `alembic`: for migrating the database.

- - `conductor`: The conductor is a web application that lives on a server somewhere and keeps track of what exposures are available for acquisition and processing.
-It exists so that multiple instances of the pipeline can run on different clusters and all work on the same survey.

  - `data`: for storing local data, either from the tests or from the actual pipeline (not to be confused with the long term storing of data on the "archive").
 (You probably don't really want to store data here, as your code is likely to be checked out on a filesystem that's different from the most efficient large-file storage system on your machine.
 The actual data storage location is configured in a YAML file.)